 A: Tech week happens in the week leading up to the opening night of a performance, and it is when all of the aspects of the show come together and final touches are made.
 Actors begin to rehearse in costume, lighting designs are applied to the stage, and any errors are corrected.
 This week can be hectic, and both cast and crew are usually expected to be at Kentlake for longer hours.
 It is also a great bonding experience for the cast and crew, and many people look forward to it!

 Q: What is the Drama Club?

 A: Drama Club is an after-school activity in the Green Room advised by the drama director that has student officers who plan meetings, games, fundraisers, and other theatre-inspired activities for its members.
-It meets after school once a month on Thursdays (the day that the activity bus comes).
+It meets after school every other week on Thursdays (the day that the activity bus comes).
 All are welcome!